 The development area is a representative area of Vaynol Park, and therefore is not a rare landscape type in this characterisation area.
-However, field 3 has traces of medieval strip fields, which continued in use into the 19th century.
-Field survey may reveal other traces of the open fields elsewhere in the Park, but until this is demonstrated this field is unique in preserving a medieval field system.
+However, fields 1 and 3 preserve traces of the pre-parkland field system, which may be fairly rare elsewhere in the Park.

 The documentation is particularly good because of the existence of the estate surveys in addition to the tithe map.
 Group value is also high as several elements of the park layout survive.
-Dumping in fields 2 and 6 have obscured some of the earlier landscape, but generally the post-medieval landscape is well preserved in the development area.
+Generally the post-medieval landscape is well preserved in the development area.
 Coherence of the area is good as much of the area is still used as pastureland and retains the park layout.
 Similarly its integrity is good, as the landscape elements are easily understood.
-The area preserves evidence from both the post-medieval expansion of the Park and from the medieval use of the area, but no evidence from earlier periods, so the diversity of archaeological information is assessed as medium.
+The area preserves evidence from both the 1860s expansion of the Park, and from the previous use as small farms, but no evidence from earlier periods, so the diversity of archaeological information is assessed as low.

-There is potential for the survival of evidence on medieval agriculture in field 3, but the preservation of extensive and complex archaeological deposits are unlikely.
-The area has little specific amenity value at present as it is not open to the public, and cannot be easily seen from any public routeways.
-The historical associations of the Park with the successive families owning the Vaynol Estate are well recorded, but there are associations particular to this area of the Park.
+While some 18th century ditches survive in field 1, the preservation of extensive and complex archaeological deposits are unlikely.
+The area has little specific amenity value at present, as it is not open to the public, and cannot be easily seen from any public routeways, although the rear drive is used by local dog walkers.
+The historical associations of the Park with the successive families owning the Vaynol Estate are well recorded, but there are no associations particular to this area of the Park.

-Vaynol Park is of high value, and the development area is a representative section of the park, containing a unique fragment of the medieval field system.
-Overall the development area can be considered of high value, especially due to its proximity to the hall complex.
+Considering all the above factors Vaynol Park can be considered to be of high historical value, and the development area is a representative section of the park.
+Overall the development area can be considered of high historic value, especially due to its proximity to the hall complex.